Justin01Wu/others/justin/resume.md

 ## HIGHLIGHTS
 - Full stack knowledge : UI, server, DB,CI/CD, security, cloud, network and PM
 - Have the highest production rate on code, document, tickets with the best quality in the team
-- Excellent ability on API design
+- Excellent ability on System design with critical thinking
 - AWS Certified Developer and Solution Architect -Associate
 - Strong experience on frameworks evaluation and dependency controlling
 - Automation and cost expert on SLDC
 - Introduced 0 bug into PROD in 2019 from my code
-- Never cause unexpected troubles when introducing a new technology with critical thinking
+- Never cause unexpected troubles when introducing a new technology

 ## TECHNICAL SKILLS
 Type | Skills